po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Similar to object literals in JavaScript, dictionaries in C# use a key-value pair relationship.
 But just as with the data types, the type of data that can be stored must be explicitly stated when the data structure is declared.

-The following code example demonstrates how to implement a Dictionary in C#.
+The following code example demonstrates how to implement a `Dictionary` in C#.

-To use a Dictionary, you must first import `System.Collections.Generic` at the top of the `Program.cs` file.
+To use a `Dictionary`, you must first import `System.Collections.Generic` at the top of the `Program.cs` file.

 ```c#
 using System.Collections.Generic;